 Emotion Focused Therapy or EFT is an approach that I love to use with my couples to help them foster healthy communication and discover meaningful connection.
 Whether you have just recently felt that you and your partner were "missing" each other or it has been some time since you have felt close and connected, we can work together to rebuild the trust and safety you desire and deserve to have in your relationship.

 When I utilize Cognitive Behavioral Therapy with my patients, we work together to uncover their destructive thoughts, beliefs, and behaviors so that we can shift their perspective to one that is healthy and helpful.
-My goal in using CBT with my patients is to help them feel more in control of their own thoughts and behaviors again.
-You deserve to be in the driver's seat!
+My goal in using CBT is to help you feel more in control of your own thoughts and behaviors again.
+You deserve to be in the driver's seat.

 I often combine a cognitive approach with Acceptance and Commitment Therapy or ACT.
-ACT focuses on reducing our avoidance of our uncomfortable emotions bubbling under the surface of our negative thinking.
-Using ACT, we identify what is important to you and necessary for you to live a meaningful life and using targeted techniques, help you to feel less stuck and more empowered to move in the direction of your goals!
+ACT focuses on reducing our avoidance of our uncomfortable emotions that are always bubbling under the surface of our negative thinking.
+Using ACT, we identify what is important and necessary for you to live a meaningful life and using targeted techniques, help you to feel less stuck and more empowered to move in the direction of your goals.

 As someone who has both practiced and taught yoga for many years, I came to learn how important the connection between our bodies and our minds can be.
-I have integrated what I have learned about the body into my therapy approach and have sought continuing education in a number of mind-body approaches such as Sensorimotor Psychotherapy, Trauma Informed Yoga, Mindfulness, Nutritional and Integrative methods for the treatment of mental health disorders, and other somatic, trauma informed, and body-based treatment approaches.
+I have integrated what I have learned about the body into my therapy approach through polyvagal theory, conscious breathing, mindfulness and grounding self-regulation practices, and other sensorimotor psychotherapeutic approaches.
 We are truly the sum of our parts, and I believe it is crucial to integrate the wellness of our bodies into the treatment of our mental health.
-If you are ready to start your journey to whole person wellness...